Copilot

 Layer 1: per-seat ($99/user/month)

-E7 covers enterprise productivity through E5, identity and access control through Entra Suite, AI assistance through Copilot, and agent governance through Agent 365.
-Agent 365 is explicitly a control plane.
-It lets you observe, secure, and govern agents.
+E7 covers enterprise productivity through E5, identity and access control through Entra Suite, AI assistance through Copilot, and agent governance and security through Agent 365.
+Agent 365 lets you observe, secure, and govern agents.
 It does not build them.
 It does not run them.

 Layer 2: consumption (separate from E7)

-To build and run agents beyond the thin free tier included with Copilot, organisations need Copilot Studio, Microsoft Foundry, or both.
+To build and run agents beyond the zero-rated usage included with a Microsoft 365 Copilot licence, organisations need Copilot Studio, Microsoft Foundry, or both.
 These carry their own costs.

 Option